psibi/stickystamp-ruby/README.md

     => API Key: b79bdeaa19f147afbbe2d7ef9dee9be2

 You pass an API key for creating a stickystamp object.
-Now create a sample recipient:
+Now you can create a sample recipient object like this:

     >>> r = Recipient.new("isaac","isaac@stickystamp.com","12, Krishnan Street","West Mambalam","Chennai","Tamilnadu","India","600033","888888888")
     => isaac isaac@stickystamp.com

-Now get a specific recipient using an id passed to it:
+To create it in the server, all you have to do is:

-    >>> api.getSpecificRecipient(8)
+    >>> recipient = api.createRecipient(r)
     => isaac isaac@stickystamp.com

+Now you can inspect that recipient object:

+    >>> recipient.id
+    => 33

+You can also get information about a specific recipient, if you kwow it's id:

+    >>> another_recipient = api.getSpecificRecipient(33)
+    => isaac isaac@stickystamp.com
+    another_recipient.email
+    => "isaac@stickystamp.com"
+    another_recipient.country
+    => "India"

-Or, get the list of all Merchandise:
+To get the list of all Merchandise:

     >>> api.getAllMerchandise
     => [Campus Hero :tshirt, Code Ninja :tshirt, Thank You Card :postcard, Smashing Logo :sticker, Awesome Logo :sticker, Hacker :tshirt]